Dr Martens sees profits slide but on track for return to growth

 The Northamptonshire-based company outlined new plans for growth alongside its results, with aims to attract new shoppers and hold off from discounts in EMEA and the Americas.

-In the Europe, Middle East and Africa (EMEA) region, sales fell 11%, with direct-to-consumer difficulty amid a highly promotional market – particularly in the UK.
+In the Europe, Middle East and Africa (EMEA) region, sales fell 11%, with direct-to-consumer difficult amid a highly promotional market – particularly in the UK.

+New chief executive Ije Nwokorie told the PA news agency the UK market had been tough as competitors have resorted to steep discounting to drive sales, but said the firm would not go “chasing after that”.

+He said British shoppers were reluctant to pay full price in the current market.

 The company, whose yellow-stitched boots have been a retro mainstay for decades, has been in the doldrums in recent years, with declining revenues exacerbated by the cost-of-living crisis.